SAP-samples/teched2025-AI163/exercises/ex3/Exercise 3: Create a new Joule Skill Package.md

-## Exercise 3: Create a new Joule Skill
+## Exercise 3: Create a new Joule Skill Package

 ## 💡 Understanding Joule Skills